wardah-sheikh/Assignment/README.md

    - Navigates to the content editor's interface.

 2. **Apply Style Changes**:
-   - Updates the text size to `40px`.
+   - Updates the text size to `50px`.
-   - Switches the font type to `Andale Mono`.
+   - Switches the font type to `Arial Black`.

 3. **Generate Export**:
    - Triggers the export functionality to download the updated HTML template.